crizmo/DiscordCards/server-dcez/README.md

 With the help of breeze API you can display your discord activity as a card on your website or anywhere you want.

+Join the [discord server](https://discord.gg/VcMPV8vc2x) to start using the API cards.

 ![breeze](https://media.discordapp.net/attachments/988140784807202886/993533565738426378/breeze.png?width=1028&height=474)

 ## API Endpoints